muhsinyolcu/microservice-gateway-and-service-discovery/README.md

-# microservice-gateway-and-service-discovery
+# DotNet Core Microservice architecture
-You can find here dotnet core microservice architecture and service discovery (Eureka)
+You can find here a simple microservice architecture and service discovery (Eureka)